kuzmafloyd/EON/_drafts/how-to-help-the-relief-efforts-for-the-mount-agung-eruption-in-bali.md

 ## 2. If you want to volunteer your time.&nbsp;

 For various reasons, many people would prefer to volunteer their time.
-When we asked Anthony, one of the coordinators for &lt;&lt;‘Amed First Aid …’&gt;&gt; whether they needed more volunteers the answer was a very qualified yes.
+When we asked Anthony, one of the coordinators for **Amed Bali First Aid P3K**&nbsp;whether they needed more volunteers the answer was a very qualified yes.
 They are absolutely stretched thin, and do need volunteers but they need the right volunteers.&nbsp;

 Back when Mount Agung first reared its head in September, chaos followed.
 The NGOs/Non-Profits were inundated with people wanting to volunteer, however many of them weren’t really prepared for the realities of a volunteer role.&nbsp;